Runtime Enforcement of Programmable Logic Controllers: A Formal language for monitored controllers

 where $\sum_{i \in I} s_i.S_i$ denotes the standard construct for nondeterministic choice.
 Once the sensing phase is concluded, the controller starts its calculations that may depend on \emph{communications} with other controllers governing different physical processes.
 Controllers communicate with each other for mainly two reasons: either to receive notice about the state of other physical sub-processes or to require an actuation on a physical process which is out of their control.
 As in TPL, we adopt a \emph{channel-based} \emph{handshake point-to-point} communication paradigm.
 Note that, in order to avoid starvation, communication is always under timeout.
 The syntax for the communication phase is:

-In the actuation phase a controller eventually transmits a \emph{finite} sequence of commands to actuators, and then, it emits a \emph{fictitious control signal} $\fineC$ to denote the end of the scan cycle.
+In the actuation phase a controller eventually transmits a \emph{finite} sequence of commands to actuators, and then, it emits a \emph{fictitious system signal} $\fineC$ to denote the end of the scan cycle.
 After that, the whole scan cycle can restart.
 Formally,

-\begin{remark}[Scan cycle duration and maximum cycle limit] The scan cycle of a PLC must be completed within a specific time, called \emph{maximum cycle limit}, which depends on the controlled physical process; if this time limit is violated the controller stops and throws an exception~\cite{BLACKHAT2016}.
+\begin{remark}[Scan cycle duration and maximum cycle limit] The scan cycle of a PLC must be completed within a specific time, called \emph{maximum cycle limit}, which depends on the controlled physical process; if this time limit is violated the the controller stops and throws an exception~\cite{BLACKHAT2016}.
 Thus, the signal $\fineC$ must occur well before the \emph{maximum cycle limit} of the controller.
 We actually work under the assumption that our controllers successfully complete their scan cycle in less than half of the maximum cycle limit.
-The reasons for this assumption will be clarified in Remark~\ref{rem:mitigation-time}. \end{remark}
+The reasons for this assumption will be clarified in Remark~\ref{rem:mitigation-time}. {Please, notice that it is easy to statically derive the maximum duration of a scan cycle expressed in our calculus by simply counting the maximum number of $\tick$-prefixes occurring between two subsequent $\fineC$-prefixes. } \end{remark}